diku-dk/image-website/docs/robotlab/piabgripper.md

 # Version 2
 The new version of the setup use a 6-channel piCOMPACTx10 and is actuated by the digital output of the robot arm UR5e.
-The input to the pump is compressed air which pressure is controlledy by a FESTO (8046299) proportional-pressure regulator mappint an electrical input form 0-10 V to pressure 0-6 Bar (0-87 psi).
+The input to the pump is compressed air which pressure is controlledy by a FESTO (8046299) proportional-pressure regulator mapping an electrical input form 0-10 V to pressure 0-6 Bar (0-87 psi).
 This setup is suitable to control robot, regulator and pump from the control box of the UR5e.
 The regulator is controlled by an analog output and the pump by a digital output.